lekhasharma12/cs520/tictactoe/README.md

 ### How to clean up (from Terminal):

 1. Run `ant clean` to clean the project (i.e., delete all generated files).

+### Added the undo functionality:

+1. Added the class UndoView inside the view.

+2. Implemented the interface view.
+The update function in UndoView enables or disables the undo button.

+3. The undo button is set to be disabled, when no moves are made or there is a winning condition.

+4. Undo button is enabled only when the move history is not empty; i.e atleast one move is made.

+5. Defined the undoMove function in the controller which will pop the latest row and column from the stack.
+It manipulates the gameModel to clear the last played block and makes it legal again.
+This also reverts the player to the previous one.

+6. Controller then updates the view.